percona/pmm-doc/docs/manage/security.md

 pmm-admin status
 ```

+!!! tip
     You can gain an extra level of security by keeping PMM Server isolated from the internet, if possible.

 ## SSL encryption